codmccabe/codmccabe.github.io/courses/math1431/_sources/chapterone/chapter1.7.md

 :::
 Interpret the results.
 :::{dropdown} Solution:
-This means we expect to maintain positive profits when more than 350 units are produced and sold.
+We expect to maintain positive profits when more than 350 units are produced and sold.
 (Why?)
 :::
 ::::
 ## Quadratic Inequality